Martins6/Stock_Portfolio_Manager/README.md

 ## Contributing

 There is an empty folder called 'contributions'.
 This folder is meant for those that wish to contribute to some quantitative statistical tool to stock portfolio analysis but doesn't have the knowledge of Shiny.
-You can leave a reproducible example script in the folder and we will convert it to fit on the app.
+You can leave a reproducible example R script in the folder and the contributors will convert it to fit in the app.

 Otherwise, feel free to tweak and improve however you want!
 Remember that the main goal is to build a open-source app for quantitative stock analysis.